VIBTOBIlab/DecoNFlow/docs/usage.md

 4,1,714254,714299,0.0,0.0162162,0.0252101,0.00319489,0.0,0.0240964
 ```

 The file needs to be a comma separated (.csv) file.
 The values in the matrix are methylation beta values.
+You can find an example [here](https://github.com/VIBTOBIlab/deconflow_testdata/blob/main/modules/limma/atlas_matrix.csv).

 ## Resource requests